 In response to calls for greater evidence and awareness of how and why these policies have come about, IWDA implemented a multi-country qualitative research project, From Seeds to Roots: Trajectories towards Feminist Foreign Policy.

 The research explores the factors that influence the declaration of feminist foreign policies as well as key debates and contested questions on the issue.
 It provides a strengthened evidence base to support advocacy for uptake of feminist foreign policies, and highlights areas for further enquiry.

 The Australian Feminist Foreign Policy Coalition, convened by IWDA, includes supporters of feminist foreign policy working across foreign policy, defence, security, women’s rights, international development and other related sectors.

 An Australian feminist foreign policy would place gender equality as the central goal of foreign policy and be grounded in First Nations approaches and worldviews.
 It would be institutionalised across government and would be informed by, and accountable to, civil society, women’s rights organisations, and First Nations peoples from Australia, the Pacific and Asia.

-By revealing the realities of those who are otherwise left invisible, Equality Insights provides an evidence base for policy-makers, women’s rights organisations and their communities and other advocates for equality and justice.
-This is a foundation for IWDA’s advocacy for, and contribution to, better gender data to achieve equality, rights, opportunities and freedom for individuals and communities.
-IWDA joins with women’s rights organisations, movements, and other advocates in working for the changes that will make this possible.
-Data plays an essential role in revealing inequalities and the barriers that sustain them.
+Equality Insights provides an evidence base for policy-makers, women’s rights organisations and other advocates for equality.
+This is a foundation for IWDA’s advocacy for, and contribution to, better gender data to achieve gender equality, because we know that data plays an essential role in revealing inequalities and the barriers that sustain them.

 Imagining Feminist Futures after COVID-19